MuellerSeb/GSTools-EGU2020/index.md

 ## The Python toolbox for your geo-statistical project!

 Welcome to the GSTools EGU 2020 showcase.
-You can start the presentation by clicking on **Presentation** in the upper navigation bar.
+You can start the presentation by clicking on **Presentations** in the upper navigation bar.

 GeoStatTools provides geostatistical tools for random field generation, kriging and variogram estimation based on many readily provided and even user-defined covariance models.